Features#

 store, forward, or alert on only the events that matter

-run multiple listener instances when ports and settings do not conflict
+run multiple input service instances when ports and settings do not conflict

 For the underlying model, see Core concepts and Organizing with RuleSets, Rules, and Actions.